Sunday, September 30, 2012

 and transforming joy of creative and performing arts,

-of friendship, passion and compassion, which allowed me
+of friendship, passion and compassion, which allowed

-I regard these treasures in others.
+when I regard these treasures in others.

 As with those hours struggling with the violin,

-pained by its nerve-piercing sounds artlessly made by my fingers,
+pained by its nerve-piercing sounds artlessly

-but learning how to endure, how to wait, and how to measure
+how to wait, and how to measure the passage of time,

-the passage of time, easily and speedily abandoning
+easily and speedily abandoning what does not

-what does not suit me without the least sense of shame or defeat,
+suit me without the least sense of shame or defeat,

-but eager to keep the search going, I have learned to look forward
+but eager to keep the search going, I have learned

-to the next experiment or surprising adventure, to be open to
+surprising adventure, to be open

-unexpected success and the value of apparent failure, and
+to unexpected success and the value

-to remain alert and receptive to every miraculous effort
+and receptive to every miraculous effort

-toward Grace which might still bring the best possible thing
+toward Grace which might still bring

-by the best possible means at the best possible time,
+possible means at the best possible time,

 and be nothing at all like what anyone expected.